Schedule of Events

 Child 5 and under: Free

 Drive on your own or meet in front of Ellis Hall for transportation.
-Shuttles depart campus at 12:30 p.m. and depart from Field Station at 2:30 p.m.
-Shuttle
+Shuttles depart campus at 12:30 p.m. and depart from the Field Station at 2:30 p.m.

-space is limited.
+Shuttle space is limited to those who reserved it.
 Directions available at the registration desk in Ellis Hall.

 Tour the facilities at the Raystown Field Station including Shuster Hall and Lodges,